 The Christ Our Shepherd Center is situated amidst expansive wooded grounds purchased by the Diocese of Greensburg in 1961.

-Upon completion of renovation and additions, the former country estate was dedicated May 4, 1964, as St. Joseph Hall, a minor seminary.
+Upon completion of renovation and additions, the former country estate was dedicated on May 4, 1964, as St. Joseph Hall, a minor seminary.
 It was rededicated as an apostolic center in June 1971 and named the St. Joseph Center.
 The center has served thousands of groups and individuals since that time.

-Today the center offers lodging, meeting rooms named for the four counties of the diocese (Armstrong, Fayette, Indiana and Westmoreland), full service dining rooms, and a beautiful chapel.
+Today the center offers lodging, meeting rooms named for the four counties of the diocese (Armstrong, Fayette, Indiana and Westmoreland), full-service dining rooms, and a beautiful chapel.
 A gymnasium and outdoor grounds with walking trails and field space complete the setting.

-The facilities are primarily interconnected, and offer comfort and convenience in all seasons.
+The facilities are primarily interconnected and offer comfort and convenience in all seasons.
 Ongoing renovations have kept the center up-to-date, including wireless Internet access and air conditioning, and elevators and ramps make nearly all areas fully accessible.

 Events range from single-day meetings, social events and banquets, to multiple-day retreats and conferences.
 Housekeeping and food service are also provided.